Our Favourite Podcasts

 Hosted by Fearne Cotton, she expands on her novel Happy that she wrote back in 2017.
-On her podcast she interviews tons of high profile friends and celebrities about their experiences with mental health issues and how they have learnt to overcome troubled times by finding joy in life.
-Guests include Dawn French, Paloma Faith and Matt Haig.
+On her podcast, she interviews tons of high profile friends and celebrities about their experiences with mental health issues and how they have learned to overcome troubled times by finding joy in life.
+Guests include Dawn French, Paloma Faith, and Matt Haig.
 Her podcast is upbeat, positive and insightful.
-This is a great listen for anyone who lives a fast paced, busy life or anyone who likes to delve more into popular lives.
+This is a great listen for anyone who lives a fast-paced, busy life or anyone who likes to delve more into popular lives.
 A really interesting podcast.

 Oprah’s SuperSoul Conversations

-We all want to be Oprah’s best friend and with her podcast we can certainly gain more of an insight into this wonderful lady’s mind.
+We all want to be Oprah’s best friend and with her podcast, we can certainly gain more of an insight into this wonderful lady’s mind.
 Oprah has always advocated to “live your best life” to her fans and it comes with no surprise that she has turned her advice into this great podcast.
-During the show, Oprah interviews a wide range of people from thought-leaders to best selling authors and even who she refers to has as spiritual luminaries.
+During the show, Oprah interviews a wide range of people from thought-leaders to best-selling authors and even those who she refers to have as spiritual luminaries.
 Oprah and her guests chat about health, wellness and appropriate and effective ways to stay healthy during ever-changing world.

 The Thrive Global Podcast